AnnabelNkir/Insta_clone/README.md

 Step 2 : The repository, if downloaded as a .zip file will need to be extracted to your preferred location and opened.

-Step 3 : Open the terminal, go to the project directory and run the following commands:
+Step 3 : Open the terminal, go to the project directory and run the following:

 + pip install virtualenv then
 + virtualenv venv